catherineloesch/project-2-react-film-app/src/readme.md

 - This project also taught me that getting stuck while builing an application is normal

 - studing error messages carefully can help improve my code and make it more robust

+- planning different react components and props chain more carefully before starting to build them

 ## 11. Future Improvements